 …This is just a sinful grown-up way of “playing house.”
 A couple who lives together without marriage is a couple who has become habitual and irresponsible fornicators.
 She thinks he’s a wonderful man, yet he’s such a coward he can’t even ask her to be his wife.
 He thinks she’s a fine lady, yet she’s nothing more than a cheap prostitute who allows herself to be used for his sexual gratification in exchange for what seems to be a stable and secure home life.
 This make-believe game may fool people, but it doesn’t fool God.
 This is a sin, and it will be punished!
 God didn’t change His law just because someone started acting like married people.
 Either you are married or you are not married.
 If you are not married, yet you have sexual relations, then you are a wicked fornicator…

-I am shocked by Melton’s liberal, Bible denying view.
+I am shocked by Melton’s liberal, Bible-denying view.
 While he calls a sexually active, cohabiting, unmarried woman a cheap prostitute and the couple, wicked fornicators, he doesn’t use the word whoremonger one time.
 So disappointed.
-I love hearing a Baptist preacher using the word WHOREMONGER.
-Here’s my favorite Baptist preacher (25 second clip) :

-I get it, it IS in the Bible, but we are 2,000 or more years removed from the writing of the Bible.
+I get it, it IS in the Bible, but we are thousands of years removed from the writing of the Bible.
 It is NOT a timeless book of absolute moral instruction.
 Take, for example, masturbation.
 Many IFB preachers still preach against masturbation.
 It’s considered fornication with self.
 How boring, eh?
 We now know that masturbation is a good way to release sexual tension.
 It won’t make you blind nor will it make you sterile.
-Imagine how relieved the purity ring wearing teens in the Baptist youth group will be if they hear their pastor compassionately and honestly tell them that it is OK to masturbate.
+Imagine how relieved the purity-ring-wearing teens in Baptist youth groups would be if they hear their pastors compassionately and honestly tell them that it is normal and healthy to masturbate.
 No shame, no guilt; just a wonderful THANK YOU JESUS release of sexual tension.